MayaViolet/Unity-Volumes-Tech-Challenge/README.md

 -Volume rendering

 In order to have a baseline implementation to work off, I created a brute-force raymarching shader.
 This is useful as a comparison point for any more sophisticated methods.

+I created the start of a sphere-marching implementation that used a Signed Distance Field for better performance.
+I made the SDF in Houdini but it didn't match up exactly with the voxels created in unity, so the results are off.
+It does get a better surface shape with much fewer samples than the raymarcher though.